PR1EN10: Menu-program

 Sample program

-You are given a sample of the program you will create within this lab task.
-It is given as a compiled binary – you can run and test it to take a look at what the final product should look ike.
+You are given a sample of the program you that you need to mimic for this lab task.
+It is given as a compiled binary – you can run and test it to take a look at what the final product should look like.
 In the end, your program should work similarly.

 Both versions of the sample program are compiled for x86-64 architecture.
 They are guaranteed to work on the lab computers, but should also work on most of your personal computers.
 There can be issues with ARM processors without using x86-64 emulation.

 NB!
-On Linux you must give the permission to execute it manually (safety first!).
+On Linux you must give the permission to execute it manually (this is a security requirement).
 Changing the permission is a one-time task.

 This will add the execute permission for the user.